Keep in touch

 Compulsory: Previous higher education studies with results at a pass level, including any 'single subjects of study

-Selection ranking: Entry into this program is competitive with only a limited number of places available at each campus.
+Selection ranking: Entry into this course is competitive with only a limited number of places available at each campus.
 The volume of applications received exceed the number of places available and therefore meeting the minimum entry requirements does not guarantee an offer.
 Federation students with previous higher education studies or a cognate VET qualification will be given preference.
 Relevant work experience can also strengthen an application.

 Extra requirements